akamai-contrib/akamai-deploy-dns-zone-github-action/README.md

 <img src="https://developer.akamai.com/assets/img/developer-experience-logo.png" alt="akamai developer experience logo" width="200"/>

-Important Note: please copy the YAML syntax from **this README file** (see "workflow.yml Example" section below) into your action YAML and update the "zoneName" parameter to match your DNS domain
+**Important Note**: please copy the YAML syntax from **this README file** (see "workflow.yml Example" section below) into your action YAML and update the "zoneName" parameter to match your DNS domain

 # Deploy DNS zone to Akamai Edge DNS